On this page

 To run MongoDB (i.e. the

-mongodprocess) as a macOS service, run:
+mongodprocess) as a macOS service, issue the following:

 brew services start email@example.com